Save power, save money

 - Upgrade your home insulation, windows and blinds to heat-proof your house.

-- Switch off appliances at the wall to use one to five percent less energy.
+- Switch off appliances at the wall.

 - Switch off lights when you leave a room.